 After the amazing time we had on our first-ever trek in Kazakhstan in 2015, and our return in 2016, we are very excited to be heading back.
 Enquire about joining us in 2017!

 (This is an exploratory trip)

 - 28 Jun - 14 Jul 2017 Early summer in Kazakhstan, the perfect time to ride amongst the wild flowers and up in to the mountains.
-Update Feb 2017: We really need a few more intrepid travellers to join us on this exploratory trip.
-Are you intrepid enough?
+Update March 2017: Guaranteed departure.
+Are you intrepid enough to join Robert, Tom, Mary, Freya and Linnea on this exploratory trek?

 We will once again be working closely with Amangul, our trip manager in the Altai region of Mongolia, who is ethnically Kazakh.
 Having established the right connections with local officials we are now in the perfect position to pioneer ecotourism in the area, with your help.

 This 30sec video will show you if it is the trip for you: www.facebook.com/TrekMongolia/videos

 Our 2015 and 2016 treks showed us the amazing potential for horse trekking in this region, but we really only scratched the surface.
 In 2017 we will be loading up the pack-horses and venturing further in to the vast wilderness of Katon-Karagay National Park.
 These treks are most definitely still exploratory, so you do need to be prepared for adventure!

 Part of the attraction of course is that so few people go there.
 So far we have seen no tourists at all.
 Many people only know about Kazakhstan because of Borat (never mention the b-word to a local).
 The beautiful natural landscape and interesting culture is ideal for developing ecotourism.
 With the support of local officials it's a great opportunity to get involved with establishing trekking routes.

 For an overview of Kazakhstan: http://www.lonelyplanet.com/kazakhstan